strapi/strapi-legacy-gatsby-blog/README.md

 ### Scaffold your project

-This command will launch both of your backend and frontend server and do a data migration in your backend server
+This command will launch both of your backend and frontend servers and do a data migration in your backend server

 ```bash
 # Using yarn